-Homicide detective colleges offer degree or bachelor’s courses related to homicide investigation field like a degree in law enforcement or a degree in criminal justice.
+Homicide detective colleges offer degree or bachelor’s courses related to homicide investigation fields like a degree in law enforcement or a degree in criminal justice.

 There are colleges which offers a master’s degree in very specialized fields and which helps you in being a pro in the method and tactics to be undertaken while solving a case.

-Here you need to study about the rules and laws pertaining to arrests and criminal offences, firearm and weapon use, physical fitness, investigation techniques, thinking and analysis studies as well as stress management.
+Here you need to study the rules and laws about arrests and criminal offenses, firearm and weapon use, physical fitness, investigation techniques, thinking and analysis studies as well as stress management.

 Homicide Detective Courses: